Spugna85/Cube1/README.md

 ### 08 27 2K24
 I have uploaded the files for the 30x30 electronics and the related arms for the 51XX propellers

+### 09 06 2K24
+I have uploaded the files for the 20x20 electronics and the related arms for the 51XX propellers